paulgribble/GribbleLab/faq.md

 # Software & Computers

 We mostly use computers running MacOS or Linux.
 Having said that if you want to run Windows, that's fine too, but just know that I can't help, I know nothing about Windows.
 Our lab research accounts can support buying one computer per trainee.
 This can be a desktop or a laptop (plus external display(s), additional external storage/backup, and keyboard & mouse).
 Western has a site license for MATLAB and for Microsoft Office.
-As a rule we all use Google Docs and Paperpile for writing manuscripts, abstracts, etc. though markdown and/or LaTeX is also encouraged.
 In general, if there is a piece of software you need for your work, we can buy it using our research account(s).
 Come and see me and I will likely approve the purchase.

 # Research Data